ROCm/HIP/docs/how-to/hip_runtime_api/memory_management/unified_memory.rst

 still accessible to the programmer, but managed memory operates in a degraded fashion due to the lack of demand-driven migration.
-Furthermore, on these systems it is still possible to use unified memory allocators that do not provide managed memory features; see :ref:`unified memory allocators` for more details.
+Furthermore, on these systems it is still possible to use unified memory allocators that do not provide managed memory features; see
+:ref:`memory allocation approaches in unified memory` for more details.

 Managed memory is supported on Linux by all modern AMD GPUs from the Vega series onward, as shown in the following table.
 Managed memory can be